Huxyshuu/TurtleGraphics-1/Meeting-notes.md

 Working on the project plan and setting up the Qt environment.

 ### TODOs
-1. Hugo is going to write the important files such as README, Meeting Notes and about how the program works.
-CMakelists.txt is already done.

-2. Mathias is going to work the class relationship diagram of the program.
+- Create the UML diagram for project structure (Mathias)
+- Describe how to the program works (Hugo)

-3. Giang is going to write about how to the program is used
+- Describe how the program is used (Giang)

-4. Xiwei will work on the III and IV parts of the project plan, figuring out the external libraries and the more detailed plan for the sprints.
+- Document the external libraries and the detailed plan for sprints (Xiwei)
+- Get QtCreator running (everyone) ^^